terrastruct/d2/ci/release/changelogs/next.md

 #### Improvements 🔧

-- Add table columns indices in edges between SQL Tables so that layout engines can route exactly between rows
+- Add table columns indices in edges between SQL Tables so that layout engines can route exactly between them

 #### Bugfixes 🔴